-Instructor for RPA 1—Managing Retirement Plans Part 1
+Instructor for GBA 1—Directing Benefits Programs Part 1

-What will benefits professionals learn from taking RPA 1?
+What will benefits professionals learn from the GBA 1 course?

-What are your best study tips for CEBS students?
+What are your studying tips for CEBS students in online study groups?

 Do you need guidance on your CEBS journey?
 Whether you’re about to take your first step or you’re getting close to reaching your designation, we’re here to help!
 Give us a call at (800) 449-2327, option 3 or e-mail firstname.lastname@example.org.